 - On the Truncate Silence dialog, click OK.

 The band representing your audio track should be shorter.
+The amount will vary based on how much silence was trimmed.

 Some people may find removing the silence is good enough and stop there.
 If you don’t like hearing people speak fast, you can jump to Step 12 and export your file.